 EVL researchers land INTERSPEECH nomination

-PhD Candidate John Novak and Professor Robert Ken-yon set out to address the issue of helping people un-derstand speech better in difficult situations by devel-oping computerized tools customized to user needs with their research paper, “Effects of User Controlled Speech Rate on Intelligibility in Noisy Environments.”
+PhD candidate John Novak and Professor Robert Kenyon aim to address the issue of helping people better understand speech in difficult situations by developing computerized tools customized to user needs.

-Novak explained their research in more detail.
-“The dif-ficult situation is a type of background noise called ‘cocktail party noise,’ which is exactly what it sounds like: multiple people talking in the background of a tar-get voice,” he said.
-“The computer mediated tool was a method of artificially slowing speech without causing distortion, especially without dropping the pitch of the voices.
-This is something that talkers do naturally [in addition to speaking louder] to help their listeners, but we wanted to put some control in the hands of the lis-tener.
+“The difficult situation is a type of background noise called ‘cocktail party noise,’ which is exactly what it sounds like: multiple people talking in the background of a target voice,” said Novak.
+“The computer-mediated tool was a method of artificially slowing speech without causing distortion, especially without dropping the pitch of the voices.
+This is something that talkers do naturally to help their listeners, but we wanted to put some control in the hands of the listener.
 We believe this is very important, although very difficult to achieve.”

-Novak will present his research on September 2nd at the beginning of the conference in hopes of landing a best student paper award.
-Regardless, Novak already sees the entire experience as a win already.
+Novak will present his research on September 2.
+Whether or not he receives the award, Novak says he already sees the experience as a win.